IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/git_support.rst

 As you work on your IFC project, save the file regularly as usual.
 When you get to a point where it would be useful to later retrieve this state, you need to *commit* this to the Git repository.
-BlenderBIM gives you three options:
+Bonsai gives you three options:

 - Showing uncommitted changes will temporarily highlight the differences between the saved file and the last committed revision.
 Green objects are new